Jurassic Park Logo

 Jurassic Park Logo 1993

 This year’s emblem belongs to the first film from the cycle of the same name.
 Steven Spielberg shot it at Universal Studios.
 Chip Kidd made the film’s brand mark.
-He drew a prehistoric lizard from museum pieces and albums, using only a pencil and tracing paper sheet.
-The logo features a dinosaur skeleton on a red background with the phrase “Jurassic Park” in the middle.
+He drew a prehistoric lizard from museum pieces and albums, using only a pencil and a sheet of tracing paper.
+The logo features a dinosaur skeleton against a red background, with the phrase “Jurassic Park” centered.

 1997